Updated: 4 days ago

-According to Ayurveda, the color and texture of your poop is an indicator of your overall well-being.
-If your poop is discolored, watery, or too hard this indicates internal issues located in your digestive tract and likely beyond.
+According to Ayurveda, the color, texture, frequency, and smell of your poop are all indicators of your overall health.
+For instance, if your poop is discolored, watery, or too hard, this points to internal issues within your digestive tract - and likely beyond.

-When you understand how to analyze your poo, you can proactively address health issues early on — as opposed to waiting until your symptoms become conditions and diseases.
+When you understand how to analyze your elimination with Ayurveda, you can proactively address health issues early on — as opposed to waiting until your symptoms become conditions and diseases.

 In this article about poo, we’re going to explore what your poop says about your health — according to Ayurveda — and how to accurately analyze yours to assess what your body needs.

 Ready to dive in?
 Grab the toilet paper and let’s do this!

 According to the National Institute of Health, The most commonly reported symptoms were heartburn/reflux (30.9%), abdominal pain (24.8%), bloating (20.6%), diarrhea (20.2%), and constipation (19.7%).
 Less common symptoms were nausea/vomiting (9.5%), dysphagia (5.8%), and bowel incontinence (4.8%).

 A new survey finds "forty percent of Americans’ daily lives are disrupted by digestive troubles."
 That translates to 60-70 million Americans are suffering from gastrointestinal (GI) diseases that can create serious disruptions to daily life, says the American Gastroenterological Association.